pBouillon/dotnet-advent-of-code-template/README.md

 # Dotnet Advent of Code

 [Advent of Code](https://adventofcode.com) template for .NET contenders, focus on the puzzle, let it handle the rest

 > After gaining yours, consider leaving a small ⭐ to this project too!

 ---

+## Advantages

+In order to solve your puzzle, you might need the debugger from time to time, especially as the puzzles become harder.

+This template is built around test projects, in order to take advatage of the debugging possibilities and TDD if you want to.

 ## Usage